 Create a Safe Space for Employees to Voice their Opinions

 Intimidation as a means for prompting action is a poor way to earn respect.
 If your voice is constantly laced with the melodic rumble of an imminent tongue-lashing, employees will avoid communicating with you at all costs.
 Successful facilitation of communication will not only enhance clarity surrounding the project or task at hand, but your efforts will also elevate productivity.
 Accomplished leaders have mastered the art of framing an environment where individuals feel safe to voice their opinions.
-Encouraging employees to share ideas, versus wincing at the sound of your approaching footsteps, is the number one catalyst in empowering team members and inspiring innovation.
+Encouraging employees to share ideas, versus wincing at the sound of your approaching footsteps, is the number one catalyst for empowering team members and inspiring innovation.

 Hone in on decision-making skills